What Does A Book Editor Really Do?

 - If included, are all footnotes or endnotes correctly presented and formatted?

-It is worth noting that line editing is not part of the developmental editorial process.
-A book editor and line editor are different roles.
-However, at BubbleCow we include line editing as part of our book editing services.
+It is worth noting that line editing is not normally part of the developmental editorial process.
+A developmental editor and line editor are different roles (line editing involves looking at sentence-level issues).
+However, at BubbleCow, we include line editing as part of our book editing services.

 Follow the links below to find out more about editing: